atimpone/aws-foundation-journey/1-dev-environments/2-5-onboard-foundation-team.md

 Next, access the AWS SSO service to begin adding an AWS SSO user for each foundation team member:

+1. Sign in to the AWS SSO URL for your environment using the **AWS Control Tower Administrator** user.
+2. Select the AWS **master** account.
+3. Select `Management console` associated with the **`AWSAdministratorAccess`** role.
+4. Select the appropriate AWS region.
+5. Navigate to `AWS SSO`.
-1. Access `Users` in AWS SSO.
+6. Access `Users` in AWS SSO.
-2. Select `Add user`.
-4. Specify a user name and complete at least the other required fields.
-5. Select `Next: Groups`.
-6. Select the checkbox for each corresponding AWS SSO group based on [Mapping of Functional Roles to AWS SSO Groups](2-4-set-up-aws-platform-access-controls.md#2-map-foundation-functional-roles-to-existing-aws-groups).
 7. Select `Add user`.
+8. Specify a user name and complete at least the other required fields.
+9. Select `Next: Groups`.
+10. Select the checkbox for each corresponding AWS SSO group based on [Mapping of Functional Roles to AWS SSO Groups](2-4-set-up-aws-platform-access-controls.md#2-map-foundation-functional-roles-to-existing-aws-groups).
+11. Select `Add user`.

 ## 2. Onboard Your Foundation Team Members